Sachin10-05/Calendar_class_in_c_sharp/README.md

-# Calendar class Application
+# Calendar Class Application
-It's a replica to demonstrate children's admission date in school using Calendar class...
+It's a replica/implementation to demonstrate children's admission date in school using Calendar class...

 ## Objective